 Teri La Pass Trek is the most challenging trek in the Mustang district of Nepal.
 This is the newly open popular route near the Annapurna Mustang region which follows the route of Nar Phu Valley Trekking.
-There are many alternative choices for the starting and ending point.
-Teri la pass trek is an adventurous and challenging place that’s why it needs a special permit it is expensive in comparison to other treks and the special permit will give only to those companies, whose companies are registered by the government of Nepal.
+There are many choices for the starting and ending point.
+Teri la Pass trek is an adventurous and challenging place that’s why it needs a special permit it is expensive in comparison to other treks and the special permit will give only to those companies, whose companies are registered by the government of Nepal.
 This trekking route area is almost covered by snow throughout the year that’s why September, October, April, May, and June are the best season.

-Day 01: Arrive in Kathmandu transfer to hotel.
+Day 01: Arrive in Kathmandu and transfer to hotel.

 Day 02: Sightseeing around Kathmandu Valley.

 Day 03: Drive to Chamje [1,410m] via Beshishar [823 m] [7 hrs drive].

 Day 04: Trek to Dharapani [1,860 m] [6 hrs walk].

 Day 05: Trek to Koto [2,600 m] [5 hrs walk].

 Day 06: Trek to Meta [3,560 m] [6 hrs walk].